Autoparallel/ethereum_research/README.md

 # Ethereum Research
 This repository is the culmination of work done by [Colin Roberts](https://github.com/Autoparallel) and [Waylon Jepsen](https://github.com/0xJepsen), supported by a small grant from the Ethereum Foundation.
-The goal of this project is to investigate the POSEIDON hash function closely.
+The goal of this project is to investigate the Poseidon hash function closely.
 We aim to provide a comprehensive learning resource for the Poseidon hash function with a precise mathematical intuition on its function and security assumptions.
 This repository also serves as a playground to attack implementations of Poseidon with small field sizes to better understand the security assumptions of the hash function.

 ## Repository Contents